CS2613-FA23/explorationactivity1-t0mtait/wiki.md

 **How was your overall experience with the package/library?**<br>
 Express is surprisingly simple to use. as I mentioned earlier, I spent the summer learning frontend web development with html and css (and a bit of js), so switching to backend and working with express was quite different, however you can really make an express server as simple as you'd like.
 I plan to continue to work with it and learn more about it's functionality over the coming months.
+I would recommend this package to anyone who is interested in nodejs development or web development.